-Securities Offered 5,333,334 shares of common stock (minimum) up to 8,000,000 shares of common stock (maximum), or a minimum of approximately \$40,000,000 of common stock and a maximum of in this prospectus on a "best efforts" basis and are not required to sell any specific number or dollar amount of the shares offered by this prospectus, but will use their best efforts to sell such shares.
-We do not intend to close this offering unless we sell a minimum of

-\$60,000,000 of common stock.
+The underwriters are selling the shares of our common stock offered in this prospectus on a "best efforts" basis and are not required to sell any specific number or dollar amount of the shares offered by this prospectus, but will use their best efforts to sell such shares.
+We do not intend to close this offering unless we sell a minimum of \$40,000,000 of common stock.